romaricpascal/romaricpascal.is/content/posts/in-the-right-place.md

 At first, it would seem that the following would do the trick:

-- Grab the language and translation key
+- Grab the language and translation key du fichier
 - If the language is not the default language, set the output path to `<language>/<translation-key>/index.html`
 - Otherwise, use `<translation-key>/index.html`

 But like the implementation of most features in projects, there are a couple more subtleties.

 First, `index.md` files, say the `index--fr.md` of the homepage translation.
 We don't want it moved to `/fr/index/index.html`, it would be served for `/fr/index/` rather than just `/fr/`.
-Instead it needs to just remain `<language>/index.html`.
+Instead it needs to just remain `/fr/index.html`.

 The other issue is that not all files are bound to be output as HTML.
 Throw a stylesheet or an image in the `content` folder and it'll get copied accross.
 It has to retain its extension, so we'll have to handle that too.